Winter wellness tips: how to cope with SAD

 How to deal with SAD

 The National Institute for Health and Care Excellence recommends that SAD be treated in the same way as other types of depression.
-This includes 'talking therapy' or psychotherapy such as cognitive behavioural therapy (CBT) or medication such as antidepressants.
+This includes talking therapy or psychotherapy, such as cognitive behavioural therapy (CBT) or medicine such as antidepressants.

-In addition to a professional treatment plan that may involve psychotherapy and/or medications, there are several 'home therapy' options that may help relieve the symptoms of SAD.
+In addition to a professional treatment plan that may involve psychotherapy or medicines - or both - there are several home therapy options that may help relieve the symptoms of SAD.

 Self-care is an important part of managing SAD.
 Here are some things you can try on your own: